LAX - MAD

 What is the cheapest month to fly from Los Angeles to Madrid?

-The cheapest month for flights from Los Angeles to Madrid is February, where tickets cost $556 on average.
-On the other hand, the most expensive months are June and July, where the average cost of tickets is $1,427 and $1,406 respectively.
+The cheapest month for flights from Los Angeles to Madrid is January, where tickets cost $561 (return) on average.
+On the other hand, the most expensive months are June and May, where the average cost of round-trip tickets is $1,184 and $1,061 respectively.

 How far in advance should I book a flight from Los Angeles to Madrid?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from Los Angeles to Madrid, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Los Angeles to Madrid, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-How long does a flight from Los Angeles to Madrid take?
+Flight Route: The cheapest route is typically a direct flight from Los Angeles (LAX) to Madrid (MAD).

 Good to know